KiOui/woocommerce-bulk-variations/README.md

-# woocommerce-bulk-variations
+# WooCommerce Bulk Variations

-A WooCommerce utility to let customers add multiple product vatiations at once to cart
+A WooCommerce utility to let customers add multiple product variations at once to cart.